 “Being a rebel is knowing, discovering and living your truth and doing so respectfully unapologetic and not seeking to conform but seeking to do things that are radically incremental, so that we can grow value, not only for ourselves but also for our rebel tribe in every manner possible.
 Generally being a rebel means appreciating and understanding things from a holistic standpoint as opposed to a one dimensional one.
 Typically if you are in business one runs to the bottom line and approach it from a profit standpoint and we look at it from vine to vinyl, which is from the time you grow the grape to when we are actually sitting around a table and experiencing the music and wine pairing, that’s how we see the entire process.”

 When he is not in boardrooms all over the globe, you will find him completing trail runs with his wife Lerato..

 Wine Maker and Viticulturist

 This lanky and laid-back winemaker is originally from Paarl.
 He spent his first five years on the infamous Robben Island.
 He completed his schooling in Paarl and went to Elsenburg to study Viticulture.
 After working at various cellars, at home and abroad, he returned to Elsenburg to further study Winemaking.
 He graduated top of his class.
 At Warwick estate, his passion for creating complex red wines was ignited.
 He learned of his love for bubbles at Môreson.

-The use of tried and tested “old fashioned” methods in the cellar, such as open top fermentors and a basket press, suits Jacques’ philosophy of “sticking to the basics”.
-“It’s not rocket science,” he quips.
+In January 2013, Jacques joined the other two rebels at Black Elephant Vintners.
+Old School at heart, Jacques believes in sticking to the basics such as open-top fermentors and a basket press “It’s not rocket science,” he quips.
 “I just prefer making clean, healthy wines.
 Then I have a solid basis and can experiment when it comes to the blending process,” maintains Jacques.